2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/001_Balancing/004_Cheating.md

 Sometimes it may prove useful (and sometimes it is just plain necessary) to have some "cheats" to use as "shortcuts" while doing some development tasks.

-Some of these give you invulnerability to make sure that you can test the balancement of the weapons without worrying about dying in the harder stages, some other times you need a "level skip code" to quickly get to later levels when you have made incompatible edits to the savefile format.
+Some of these give you invulnerability to make sure that you can test the balance of the weapons without worrying about dying in the harder stages, some other times you need a "level skip code" to quickly get to later levels when you have made incompatible edits to the save file format.

 When using these codes it is vital to have a build flag to distinguish between a "release build" and a "debug build", this way it is possible to completely strip out the debug code from the build, thus "reducing the attack surface": you can't abuse code that is not there.